informatica92/BGG-fixed-ratings/README.md

 # BGG-fixed-ratings
 [BGG](https://boardgamegeek.com/) is the biggest board game (and not only) encyclopedia.
-If you want information about a tabletop game that is the right place.
+If you want information about a tabletop game, that is the right place.

 Thousands of users all over the world comment and review games so that other users can evaluate a game before buying it...
-BUT hundreds of comments are not rated by users and this makes the general review of a game not properly correct.
+But hundreds of comments are not rated by users and this makes the general review of a game not properly correct.

 In this notebook we tried to give a rate to all those unrated comments and assigned to the hottest (top 50) games, a more accurate rating